-SUBJECT: Approval of Resolution Designating Applicant's Agent for Non-State Agencies to Obtain Federal and/or State Disaster Assistance Funding FROM: Jennifer Yeamans, Senior Grants & Management Specialist DATE: June 23, 2020
+SUBJECT: Approval of Resolution Designating Applicant's Agent for Non-State Agencies

+FROM: Jennifer Yeamans, Senior Grants & Management Specialist

 Staff requests the Committee recommend Board authorization to execute CalOES Form 130, designating LAVTA's authorized Agent to apply for and receive funding from the Federal Emergency Management Agency (FEMA) and/or California Governor's Office of Emergency Services (CalOES) for disaster assistance funding in connection with the declared COVID-19 disaster.
 This resolution is required to apply for and receive federal and/or state funding for this purpose.